-Reduced Instruction Set Architecture (RISC) –
+Reduced Instruction Set Architecture (RISC)

-Characteristic of RISC –
+Characteristics of RISC

 - Simpler instruction, hence simple instruction decoding.

 - Instruction takes a single clock cycle to get executed.

 - Simple Addressing Modes.